odoo/documentation/content/applications/finance/fiscal_localizations/peru.rst

 Electronic Invoice Status
 *************************

-**To be Sent**: To be sent: Indicates the document is ready to be sent to the OSE, this can be done either automatically by Odoo with a *cron* that runs every hour, or the user can send it immediately by clicking on the button “Sent now”.
+**To be Sent**: Indicates the document is ready to be sent to the OSE, this can be done either automatically by Odoo with a *cron* that runs every hour, or the user can send it immediately by clicking on the button “Sent now”.